Reliable Chemotherapy Waste Management

-Many health facilities implement chemotherapy waste solutions without clear segregation guideliness that results firstly in large volumes of waste being produced and going unnecessarily to landfill and secondly propogating an adverse impact on the environment.
+- Many health facilities implement chemotherapy waste solutions without clear segregation guidelines; this results firstly in large volumes of waste being produced and going unnecessarily to landfill, and secondly propogating an adverse impact of chemo waste disposal on the environment.

 Face an increase risk of spillage and infection

-Typical industry practices of using single-use containers for the collection of chemotherapy waste, increases risk of spillage and infection transfer due to the flimsy nature of a single-use container that has no built-in seals to enclose contents in case of incident.
+- Typical industry practices of using single-use sharps and chemotherapy waste containers for the collection of chemotherapy waste, increases risk of spillage and infection transfer due to the flimsy nature of a single-use container that has no built-in seals to enclose contents in case of incident.

 With all the different type of chemotherapy waste, staff don’t know where each type of waste should go.

 - There are a number of subcategories for chemotherapy waste: trace chemotherapy waste, bulk chemotherapy waste, listed hazardous waste or characteristic hazardous waste that may be difficult for staff to navigate.

 - The different types of chemotherapy waste can confuse staff and result in poor segregation waste practices